Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 ```

 ### Ray payload
-The ray payload is used to pass data between `optizTrace` and the programs
+The ray payload is used to pass data between `optixTrace` and the programs
 invoked during ray traversal.
 Payload values are passed to and returned from
-`optizTrace`, and follow a copy-in/copy-out semantic.
+`optixTrace`, and follow a copy-in/copy-out semantic.
 There is a limited number
 of payload values, but one or more of these values can also be a pointer to
 stack-based local memory, or application-managed global memory.